 Make diet changes with the most impact

 In 2009, Dr. Peter Attia was a surgeon and a competitive cyclist and swimmer.
 He also was clinically overweight and insulin-resistant despite exercising three to four hours per day and eating a high-carb, low-fat diet.
+By reversing his diet to a higher-fat, low-carb diet, he was able to lose weight and reduce his body fat.

 1. Reduce – and ideally eliminate – sugar from your diet.
 This guideline specifically refers to sucrose (table sugar) and high-fructose corn syrup.
 Beware of “fat-free” and “low-fat” foods, as manufacturers typically add sugar to compensate for the fat they take out.